 One of the biggest advantages of a DSLR over a point-and-shoot is the ability to attach different lenses to it.

 As you may have experienced, sometimes the built-in lens just isn’t enough, whether you want to fit more in the frame or want a little more reach for far-away subjects.
 With a DSLR, it’s as simple as swapping out lenses.
 A huge variety of lenses exists, from wide-angle models for landscapes to super-telephotos for sports and wildlife to large-aperture portrait lenses that create that creamy smooth background blur.

 Each camera manufacturer has its own proprietary mounting system and accompanying lenses.
 Third-party lens manufacturers, such as Sigma, Tamron, and many others, tend to offer their lenses in multiple mount types to accompany all photographers.

 If you happen to have lenses from old film cameras sitting around the house, odds are you can even mount those to a DSLR with the help of adapters, such as those made by Fotodiox.
 So don’t feel like you have to drop a lot of money on lenses to make the most of a DSLR.

-Mirrorless cameras also have the ability to change lenses, and are generally more compact than DSLRs.
-That said, DSLR cameras have been around for a much longer period of time, so there tends to be more lens options with DSLR cameras than mirrorless cameras, particularly from third parties.
+Mirrorless cameras also have the ability to change lenses and are generally more compact than DSLRs.
+That said, DSLR cameras have been around for a much longer period of time, so there tend to be more lens options with DSLR cameras than mirrorless cameras, particularly from third parties.

-Another strength of DSLR cameras is the ability to use a great deal of accessories and attachments with them.
+Another strength of DSLR cameras is the ability to use plenty of accessories and attachments with them.
 Most any DSLR includes what’s called a hot shoe, essentially an electrified mount on top of the camera.
 It’s most commonly used for external flashes, but a wide variety of other equipment is designed to attach to it, from microphones to wireless triggers.